SSH Key Configuration

 type

-(Optional) Determines which type of SSH key to generate, as follows:
+(Optional) Determines the type of SSH key to generate, as follows:

 • RSA